russell13192/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. An appropriate model architecture has been employed

-I elected to implement the Convolutional Neural Network as described in Nvidia's "End To End Learning For Self-Driving Cars" research paper (https://arxiv.org/pdf/1604.07316.pdf).
+I elected to implement the Convolutional Neural Network as described in Nvidia's "End To End Learning For Self-Driving Cars" research paper [here](https://arxiv.org/pdf/1604.07316.pdf).
 I feed the network in an input shape of (160,320,3) and the entire network architecture is a 9 layer network that consists of 9 layers with 5 Convolutional Layers and 3 Fully Connected Layers.

 #### 2. Attempts to reduce overfitting in the model

 I initially had a dropout of 0.5 in my model, but after some experimentation I elected to not implement dropout as I found the results of eliminating dropout to be more stable.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-Number of Epochs=10
-Optimizer Used = Adam
+* I used an Adam optimizer with a default learning rate

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road to train the model in recovery behavior.

 For details about how I created the training data, see the next section.